waggle-sensor/connectivity-LoRaWAN/README.md

 ```
 - Insert SD Micro into RPIv4 and power on device
 - Select keyboard layout "Other", then "English (US)", then "English (US)"
+- Enter new username: "sagelora", then set a password: "ArgonneNatlLab"

 ## Localisation
 - Execute commands in BASH:
 ```